 - “ActivityID – ID” of created activity

-As you can see it contains both: Information on the record (RecordID) the document was generated for as well as the document itself.
+The JSON schema contains both information on the record (RecordID) the document was generated for as well as the document itself.
 Thus, it is now possible to use this information in your flow to work with the document and perform operations in your Dynamics 365 instance (DataVerse) as required by your business process.

 To activate this flow in your environment, you need to add the following MSCRM-ADDONS.com Settingskey (Learn more about how to create a Settingskey):